Field notes · Context loss

 substitute for memory.

-The browser is good at opening pages.
-It is not good at remembering why a page mattered.
+The browser is good at opening pages and bad at remembering why a page mattered.

 So the page stays visible.